webstean/terraform-azurerm-storage-account/_header.md

   location_key        = "australiaeast" ## other supported options are: australiasoutheast, australiacentral private_endpoints_always_deployed = false ## other option is: true
   ## these are just use for the tags to be applied to each resource
+  owner_service        = "unknown@myorg.com"          ## business owner  - email address, used for visbility & alerts
+  owner_tech           = "unknown@myorg.com"          ## business owner  - email address, used for visbility & alerts
-  owner               = "tbd"           ## freeform text, but should be a person or team, email address is ideal cost_centre         = "unknown"       ## from the accountants, its the owner's cost centre
+  cost_centre          = "unknown"                    ## from the accountants, its the owner's cost centre.
+Freeform text monitoring           = "not-monitored"              ## other options are: 24-7 or 8-5
   ##
   subscription_id     = data.azurerm_client_config.current.subscription_id